hzqtc/fmd/README.md

 ## Config

-The main config file is '~/.fmd.conf', a default config file will be created when first started.
+The main config file is "~/.fmd.conf", a default config file will be created when first started.
-Config file includes two sections: "DoubanFM" and "Server".
+Config file includes three sections: "DoubanFM", "Server" and "Behavior".

 In "DoubanFM" section, there are four config values: